A guide to beating inflammation and managing chronic pain

 What Causes Chronic Inflammation?

-Many of the chronic inflammatory conditions originate from an unhealthy diet and lifestyle.
+Many chronic inflammatory conditions originate from an unhealthy diet and lifestyle.
 Those who consume the Standard American Diet (SAD) are more prone to elevations of blood sugar and hbA1c, and also to higher levels of low-density lipoproteins (LDL), also known as the “bad cholesterol.”
 These can all lead to systemic inflammation.
 If blood sugar is consistently high, the circulating sugars (mostly glucose and fructose) come into contact with proteins and lipids in your system and create damaging compounds called advanced glycation end products (AGEs).
-These molecules bind to receptors called RAGEs, or receptors for advanced glycation end products.
+These molecules bind to receptors called RAGEs, or “Receptors for Advanced Glycation End Products”.
 The RAGE complexes trigger the activation of nuclear factor kappa-B (NFkB), which then activates numerous inflammatory genes.
-AGEs are formed by elevated blood glucose levels, however, they can also come from the diet when foods are cooked at high temperatures, especially red meat.
+AGEs originate in elevated blood glucose levels, however, they can also come from foods that are cooked at high temperatures, especially red meat.
 (2)

-A high insulin level is also inflammatory and is often a hallmark of chronic disease.
-Insulin resistance can develop by eating too many refined carbohydrates, triggering an inflammatory cascade.
-The goal is to keep blood sugar stable and to avoid large spikes that cause an increase in insulin, which will rapidly convert carbohydrates into fat and cause chronic inflammation and pain.
+High insulin levels are also inflammatory and are often a hallmark of chronic disease.
+Insulin resistance can develop by eating too many refined carbohydrates which are rapidly converted into fat, triggering an inflammatory cascade.
+For this reason, the goal is to keep blood sugar stable and to avoid large spikes that cause an increase in insulin.

 Mitochondria are the cellular organelles responsible for generating energy.
 Dysfunction in mitochondrial function can occur from toxins in our food or environment, smoking, reactive oxygen species, and aging.
 As a byproduct, mitochondria produce free radicals.
 These molecules can initiate a flood of inflammatory signals resulting in cell death.
 With a decline in mitochondrial efficiency and an increase in free radical production, chronic inflammation can occur.
 (3)